six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

 Some other values you may want to overwrite are:

 - `span.placeholder-value-*:empty`: The placeholder shown when an inline editor has an empty value.
-    By default it is just a pink square.
+    By default, it is just a pink square.
 - `span.placeholder-value-*:hover`: Style when a user moves their mouse pointer over an inline editor.

 You can also overwrite the default colors for placeholders (and any other variables I may introduce in the future), for example with: